MIF++ is the cross-departmental network of MIF collaborators at the University of Liverpool

-- Vision of the MIF++ network : facilitate the collaboration with the MIF.
+- Vision of the MIF++ seminar : enrich materials science with mathematics.

-- Style of network seminars and who is welcome to participate and contribute.
+- Style of MIF++ seminars : who is welcome to participate and contribute.

-- Network seminars : now every week on average, online from March 2020.
+- MIF++ timetable : every two weeks on average, on zoom from March 2020.

-Vision of the MIF++ network : facilitate the collaboration with the MIF
+Vision of the MIF++ seminar : enrich materials science with mathematics

 - The Materials Innovation Factory (MIF) is the £82M research institute, which was officially opened in 2018.

-- The vision is to provide collaborative opportunities for colleagues from other departments in the University of Liverpool.
+- The vision is to provide collaborative opportunities for colleagues on the interfaces of mathematics and materials.

-- Before Covid, the MIF++ network ran 2-hour seminars including a talk combined with lunch and informal discussions.
+- Before Covid, the MIF++ seminar was run for 2 hours including a talk combined with lunch and informal discussions.

 - The aim is to connect colleagues, who are experts from different areas and would like to start a joint research project.